-An explanation of some of the words that are used when a young person is referred to the Children’s Convenor.
+An explanation of some of the words used by the Children's Tribunal System.

 If they have not been attending school

 If they have been in trouble with the police

 If they have been misusing drugs or alcohol

 This is the person who decides whether or not a child or young person should attend a Hearing (see below for a definition of a Hearing).
 They also have a number of roles supporting the Tribunal process ensuring that it is fair and lawful and that it has the right information to make decisions.

 Child, Youth and Community Tribunal

 The Child, Youth and Community Tribunal (sometimes called the Tribunal or CYCT) is where decisions are made about children and young people under the age of 18 in the Bailiwick of Guernsey who may need compulsory intervention so that they receive the help or support they need.